Azure/ArcOnAVS/README.md

-# Helper script for Arc enabled AVS
+# Helper script for enabling ARC on Azure VMWare Solution

-This helper script is provided to help you simplify the onboarding to the preview of Arc enabled AVS.
-For more details, see [the private preview GitHub repo](https://github.com/Azure/ArcOnAVS)
+This helper script is provided to help you simplify the onboarding to the preview of ARC on Azure VMWare Solution.

-**Note**: The link takes you to a private GitHub repo to access which you will need to be signed into GitHub and be provided access to the repo.

 ## Prerequisites